Skip to content

 Static shape and dimension analysis for MATLAB.

-Conformal finds matrix dimension errors before you run your code.
-If A is 3x4 and B is 5x2, it can tell you that A * B has an inner dimension mismatch, and that [A; B] has mismatched column counts.
-It follows shapes through assignments, function calls, control flow, and across sibling .m files in the same directory, tracking symbolic dimensions like n, m, and n+m the whole way.
+Conformal finds matrix dimension errors before the code runs.
+If A is 3 x 4 and B is 5 x 2, it can tell you that A * B has an inner dimension mismatch, and that [A; B] has mismatched column counts.
+It follows shapes through assignments, function calls, control flow, and across sibling .m files in the same directory, and it carries symbolic dimensions like n, m, and n+m the whole way.

 Screenshots

-Inline diagnostics Dimension mismatches appear as underlines while you type.
+Inline diagnostics Dimension mismatches appear as underlines while typing.

 Hover shape Hover any variable to see its inferred shape.

-Inlay hints Inlay hints show shapes on first assignment of each variable.
+Inlay hints Inlay hints show shapes on the first assignment of each variable.

 What it catches

-Most of what Conformal catches comes down to dimension mismatches, whether that's in multiplication, concatenation, element-wise operations, or backslash solves.
-It can also flag type errors when you use structs or cells where numbers are expected, and it checks for index out of bounds, division by zero, and negative dimensions when it can prove them from the code.
-It follows shapes through user-defined functions (including pre-2016 end-less definitions and no-arg procedures), anonymous functions with closure capture, and cross-file calls to sibling .m files.
+The bulk of what it catches is dimension mismatches, whether in multiplication, concatenation, element-wise operations, or backslash solves.
+It can also flag type errors, a struct or a cell used where a number is expected, and it checks for out-of-bounds indexing, division by zero, and negative dimensions when it can prove them from the code.
+That tracking reaches through user-defined functions, including the older end-less definitions and no-argument procedures, through anonymous functions with closure capture, and through cross-file calls to sibling .m files.

-By default, Conformal shows only high-confidence warnings.
-The strict setting adds 11 low-confidence codes like W_SUSPICIOUS_COMPARISON, mostly things that could be false positives.
+By default, only high-confidence warnings show.
+The strict setting adds low-confidence codes like W_SUSPICIOUS_COMPARISON, mostly the kind of thing that could turn out to be a false positive.

 In the editor

-First, diagnostics show up as underlines as you type, and you can hover any variable to see its inferred shape (like matrix[3 x n]).
-Go-to-definition works for user-defined functions and external functions in sibling files.
-Second, if you use * where .* was probably intended, or && where & should be, Conformal suggests the fix.
-Function definitions appear in the sidebar and breadcrumbs via document symbols, and the status bar shows warning and error counts along with which modes are active.
+Diagnostics appear as underlines as code is typed, and hovering any variable shows its inferred shape, like matrix[3 x n].
+Go-to-definition works for user-defined functions and for external functions in sibling files.
+When * is used where .* was probably intended, or && where & should be, the extension offers the fix.
+Function definitions populate the sidebar and breadcrumbs through document symbols, and the status bar carries the warning and error counts along with the active modes.

-Presently, Conformal handles most files in under 100ms, so real-time analysis is on by default with a 500ms debounce.
-A 700-line file with 36 warnings takes about 99ms, and cross-file workspace analysis runs in under 70ms.
-The extension also registers its own MATLAB grammar, so you don't need the MathWorks extension.
+Analysis is on by default as code is typed, behind a short debounce, and cross-file workspace analysis runs in the same range.
+The extension also registers its own MATLAB grammar, so the MathWorks extension is not needed.

 Install